About me

 I know myself how expensive counselling can be and so I try my best to make the sessions as affordable as possible for you.

-I charge £45 for all sessions (including face-to-face and online/phone)
+I charge £60 for 1 hour for all individual sessions (face-to-face and online/phone)

 I will not make you commit to attending regular sessions if this is not what you want or can afford.
-If you aren’t sure whether you can afford therapy or not, please do still contact me as it may be possible for me to offer you a slightly reduced rate depending on your situation.
+If you aren’t sure whether you can afford therapy or not, please do still contact me as it may be possible for me to offer you a slightly reduced rate.

 When I work